Assumption Chapel: 1894 tornado

+Second chapel

 In 1952, in honor of the centennial of the diocese of Saint Cloud, the Chapel was rebuilt.
 The current chapel stands sixteen by twenty-six feet, the approximate size of the original building.
 It was constructed of rough granite, much of which was donated by the Cold Spring Granite Company.
 The inside of the Chapel is simple and has no pews, only an altar.
-The chapel walls are made of polished agate and carnelian granite.
-The Chapel features four stained-glass windows.
-Above the altar stands the wooden statue that had been carried in procession through the Cold Spring community at the time of the Chapel's original consecration.
-The most telling feature and testimony to the history of the chapel is the stone carving above the door.
-It is inscribed "Assumpta est Maria" ("Mary has been taken up"), referring to the new name given to this reconstructed chapel.
-Mary is pictured, and at her feet, bowing in submission, are two grasshoppers.
+The chapel's inside walls are carved from polished agate and carnelian granite.
+The Chapel also features four stained-glass windows.
+Above the altar stands the very same wooden statue of the Blessed Virgin and the Christ Child that was carved by Joseph Ambroziz, carried in the wagon from Jacobs Prairie in 1877, and which survived the destruction of the original chapel by the tornado in 1894.

+As the doctrine of the Assumption of Mary had only just been formally defined in 1950, the dedication of the chapel was changed accordingly.
+For this reason, as well, a stone carving above the door is inscribed in Ecclesiastical Latin, "Assumpta est Maria" ("Mary has been taken up").
+Our Lady is pictured, and at her feet, bowing in submission, are two grasshoppers.
-Today

 This new chapel was dedicated on October 7, 1952.
+Today, in continuation of the Chapel's tradition, there is an annual August 15 Mass celebrated inside the Assumption Chapel upon Marienberg.

+Since 1962, an outdoor shrine to St. Joseph has also been located nearby.
+A large outdoor crucifixion shrine and Stations of the Cross were added more recently.

+The centennial of the chapel on August 15, 1977, was commemorated by the Roman Catholic Diocese of Saint Cloud with a religious procession from the (since demolished) Gothic Revival St. Boniface Roman Catholic Church in downtown Cold Spring to the chapel, where Mass was offered by Bishop George Speltz.
+A formal proclamation was also issued for the anniversary, by which Governor of Minnesota Rudy Perpich, "do hereby join with you in a reaffirmation of faith and thanksgiving" for, "the 'miracle' that took place one hundred years ago.'"

-Today, in continuation of the Chapel's tradition of petitioning for good harvests, there is an annual August 15 Mass celebrated on the Hill.
-Also, since 1990, for nine consecutive weeks in May and June, Mass is celebrated on Thursday evenings; a novena for the intention of a safe planting season and a good harvest.
-The surrounding parishes take turns celebrating the mass.
+Since 1990, for nine consecutive weeks in May and June, Mass is celebrated on Thursday evenings; a novena for the intention of a safe planting season and a good harvest.
+The surrounding parishes take turns offering the Mass.

+A 23-mile bicycle pilgrimage to and from the chapel on the Feast of the Assumption has been taking place locally for at least 25-years.
+Similarly to the revival of the Medieval Pilgrimage to Chartres following the Second Vatican Council in France, local Traditional Catholics have revived annual pilgrimages on foot to the Assumption Chapel upon Marienberg and many once forgotten traditions attached to them.